vg-json-data/sm-json-data/strats.md

 This implicit strat can be disabled by setting the node property `"useImplicitComeInWithMockball": false`.

-If the node has a `spawnAt` property, then this implicit strat is disabled, and should never be marked with `"useImplicitComeInWithMockball": true`.

 ### Implicit Carry G-Mode Back Through

 With certain exceptions described below, by default every door node has an implicit strat from the node to itself, for entering the room in direct G-mode through the door and then walking back out through the open doorway while still in G-mode.
 This implicit strat has a `comeInWithGMode` entrance condition and a `leaveWithGMode` exit condition and is of the following form: